winft/disman/CONTRIBUTING.md

 *Summarizing the main points:*

-* Use [merge requests][merge-request] directly for smaller contributions, but create [issue tickets][issue] *beforehand* for [larger changes][wrapland-large-changes].
+* Use [pull requests][pull-request] directly for smaller contributions, but create [issue tickets][issue] *beforehand* for [larger changes][wrapland-large-changes].
 * Adhere to the [KDE Frameworks Coding Style][frameworks-style].
-* Merge requests have to be posted against master or a feature branch.
+* Pull requests have to be posted against master or a feature branch.
 Commits to the stable branch are only cherry-picked from the master branch after some testing on the master branch.

 ## Commit Message Guideline